Famous Word Ladder Examples

 19. ORANGE → APPLES (variable)

 Six-letter colour-and-fruit pairs are notoriously hard.
 ORANGE has few six-letter neighbours; APPLES likewise.
-In many dictionaries this is unsolvable; in larger ones, paths run 9+ steps via STRANGE-style intermediaries.
+In many dictionaries this is unsolvable; in larger ones, any path has to thread a long run of uncommon intermediaries and runs to 9+ steps.

 20. GROUND → FLIGHT (variable)